 The Evolution of Coffee Culture

 From literary cafés to political hubs and neighborhood gathering spots, Spain’s vibrant coffee culture has long been an integral part of daily social life.
 Once an elite delicacy, coffee is now a national staple enjoyed from the gritty corners of working-class Madrid to the quaint plazas of provincial villages.
-The tradition is continuously evolving, but quality beans and conversation remain at its heart.
+The tradition is continuously evolving, but quality coffee beans and conversation remain at its heart.

 RAVE About Spanish Coffee